brettz9/webappfind/docs/Registered-file-types.md

 one called "svg" would not), there should be no problem with it being accepted (or at least not overridden in the future).

-(Note that lower-case ASCII is required here in order to be used within `registerProtocolHandler()` (prefixed by WebAppFind's "web+local" convention).)
+(Note that it is strongly recommended that lower-case ASCII be used here in order to be usable within `registerProtocolHandler()` (prefixed by WebAppFind's "web+local" convention), in case this prior feature is reimplemented for 3.0.0.)

 | File type | Brief description | Link to specification and/or schema | Conventional extension | Status |
 | --------- | ----------------- | ----------------------------------- | ---------------------- | ------ |